PHIL: Well, John, I love to do this. We’ve done it a few times.

-PHIL: I have a similar question from someone who goes to a church that has a pastor is a man and all of that, but the adult Sunday-School teacher is a woman.
+PHIL: I have a similar question from someone who goes to a church that has a pastor who is a man and all of that, but the adult Sunday school teacher is a woman.

 JOHN: You know, it is.
-It’s just…look, it’s sort of a contemplating your navel, intuitive spirituality, digging deep into find your spiritual core and your spiritual center which is nonsense, but they throw Bible words at it, words like Jesus, God, Holy Spirit.
+Look, it’s sort of a contemplating your navel intuitive spirituality, digging deep in to find your spiritual core and your spiritual center, which is nonsense; but they throw Bible words at it, words like Jesus, God, Holy Spirit.

 PHIL: Before we move too far away from the question about woman, here’s another question.
 This is the last one, I promise.
-I’m just giving you the ones that came in here.
+I’m just giving you the ones that came in.

-JOHN: No, I know, you’re not responsible for any of this stuff.
+JOHN: No, I know, you’re not responsible for any of this, Phil.